USC-NSL/allanlab/_pages/projects/degentweb-user-agent2025.md

 machine learning, may lose its relevance as its content quality degrades.
 How much of the Web users face is AI-generated?
 How can we characterize such generated content?
-Our project collects public webpages and apply state-of-the-art classifiers to detect AI-generated text, with the goal of understanding the above questions.
+Our project collects public webpages and applies state-of-the-art classifiers to detect AI-generated text, with the goal of understanding the above questions.

 ## Project members